Fix: No Device Connected (Wacom)

 The error “No Device Connected” occurs when your computer fails to recognize and detect your Wacom tablet.
 This issue is very common among Wacom users when they try to connect their tablet to their computer.

-The issue is readily solved by reinstalling drivers, rolling back drivers or restarting the Wacom services.
+The issue is readily solved by reinstalling drivers, rolling back drivers, or restarting the Wacom services.
 There are also some hardware concerns you need to address.
 Make sure that you are plugging your device into a proper port.
 Try changing ports and make sure that the cable is attached properly and is in working condition.

-Solution 1: Restarting Wacom Service
+Solution 1: Restart Wacom Service

 We will try restarting the Wacom service as our first step in solving the problem.
-This will restart the entire procedure, refresh currently stored configurations and try detecting your tablet again.
+This will restart the entire procedure, refresh currently stored configurations, and try detecting your tablet again.

 1. Press Windows + R to launch the Run application.
 Type “services.msc” in the dialogue box and press Enter.